yo3hjv/HaM5dsp/HaM5dsp_bins/readme.md

 5. Set the offset address to **`0x10000`** (Hexadecimal).
    > [!CAUTION]
    > Do **NOT** flash the app binary at `0x0`.
 Doing so will overwrite the bootloader and crash the device.
 6. Click **Program / Flash**.
-This will update the application code but leave the NVS partition (which stores configurations and licenses at `0x9000`) untouched.
+This will update the application code but leave the NVS partition (which stores user configurations) untouched.

 ---